-An Advanced Persistent Threat, or APT, is a stealthy, network-based threat or attack against which conventional forms of cyber-defense show limited effectiveness.
+An Advanced Persistent Threat, or APT, is a stealthy, network-based threat or attack against which conventional forms of cyber-defense are extremely difficult.

 In most cases, both the stealthy and persistent natures of APTs result from the distributed, low-level, but ongoing natures of the attack.
 In many cases, APTs are botnets or state actors, who have distributed computing resources available to them, the patience to conduct low-level attacks over long periods of time, and targets that justify this patience.

-APTs are difficult to defend against for the same reasons—the illicit activity itself may be difficult to analyze or study even once suspected, and when it does occur it tends to shift from location to location with each new action, making many forms of blocking or filtering impractical or ineffective.
+APTs are difficult to defend against for the same reasons—the illicit activity itself may be difficult to analyze or study even once suspected, and when it does occur tends to originate from a new location in each instance, making many forms of blocking or filtering impractical or ineffective.